2026

 .png)

-Jerry Nelson’s Frontier Rodeo Company, established in 1991, and now one of the world’s largest rodeo stock contractoring companies.
+Jerry Nelson’s Frontier Rodeo Company was established in 1991 and is now one of the world’s largest rodeo stock contracting companies.

-In the 2012 National Finals, Frontier Rodeo Company became the first PRCA stock contractor to have the top bareback horse in the National Finals four years in a row and in 2011 the company was first to win both bareback and saddle bronc Horse of the Year awards in the same year.
+At the 2012 National Finals Rodeo (NFR), Frontier Rodeo Company became the first PRCA stock contractor to have the top bareback horse at the National Finals four years in a row and in 2011 the company was first to win both bareback and saddle bronc Horse of the Year awards in the same year.

 Numerous other awards have been earned by the company’s horses and bulls.
 And, yes, the early bull herd included Jerry’s first bull, Tough Enough, who had been “retired.”

-Nelson and wife, Beverly, have been married over 40 years and have two children, Candace and Jerry III, and four grandchildren, who he lists as one of his favorite hobbies, along with basketball, rodeo, bulls and horses.
+Nelson and wife, Beverly, have been married for over 40 years and have two children, Candace and Jerry III (Bubba) and four grandchildren, who he lists as one of his favorite hobbies, along with basketball, rodeo, bulls and horses.

-Nelson remains industrious and enjoys 12 to 14 hour workdays with the rodeo stock contracting and other business ventures, including Maverick International in Beaumont, TX and The Stables in Freedom, OK.
+Nelson remains industrious and enjoys 12-to-14-hour workdays with the rodeo business and other business ventures, including Maverick International in Winnie, TX , The Stables in Freedom, OK and Frontier Rodeo Coffee based out of Winnie, TX.

 Nelson got his start in the oil business when he was 18 and still maintains that business along with his son in Winnie, TX.